PrimeTimeTran/next-blog/data/blog/RSE - Seeding Data.md

-I always find it useful to create a script to run on my machine in order to not only generate data which I can query, but to help in the process of actually building it.
+I always find it useful to create a script to run on my machine in order to not only generate data which I can query, but to help in the process of actually building/understanding my db schema.

+An app at scale will need custom SQL queries without an ORM eventually.
+It's not a waste of time to write a few to populate our DB before diving into an ORM, defining classes, or adding migration headaches to our list of problems.

+## Steps

-- Always I start off by wiping my db clean.
+- I start off by wiping my db clean/dropping tables.

   ```sql
   DROP TABLE IF EXISTS Users;